Secretlab Magnus Pro standing desk review

 Secretlab Magnus Pro: Unboxing & first impressions

 Right off the bat, this desk was unique.
-Most desks I have tested are a wood top, a wood veneer, MDF, reclaimed wood, or plywood in the cheapest model.
+Many of the best gaming desks we've tested at TechRadar have a wood top, a wood veneer, MDF, reclaimed wood, or plywood in the cheapest model.
+That's not the case here.
 I have never tested a metal-topped desk, though.
 It's a different feel for a desk.
 Usually, I choose darker woods; occasionally, I'll choose a light wood for a particular space or mood I am trying to match the desk to.
 With the Magnus Pro, you get to choose black or black.
 Granted, you can select a different leatherette deskpad that is essentially a giant mousepad but covers the entire desk.

 So, the design idea for this desk was very different in my mind; it wasn't "how am I going to choose the right combination of legs and tabletop to match?" it was much more of an "okay, it's black, what accessories do I want to personalize this."